So often we get caught up in being miserable having to do things for other people.

 Going through the process, I actually learned to love what my daughter loved.
 Just to watch her with those cats was a beautiful thing.
 She poured her heart and soul into them, and they taught her a ton of things.

-The whole reason we have this bigger house with some acreage is because it’s what my wife always wanted.
+The whole reason we have this bigger house with some acreage is another exercise in finding joy what someone around you loves.
+This is what Teresa has always wanted.
 I’m a neighborhood guy; I grew up in the suburbs and I never really wanted to take care of land or have acreage.

-I’ve learned to love this house and this land.
+I’ve learned, however, to love this house and this land.
 But most of all, I love the gardening we do together.
-She wanted a garden last year, and I decided that, for her, I would build a garden.
+Teresa wanted a garden last year, and I decided that, for her, I would build a garden.

-There’s true joy that comes from investing in what those you love love.
-If you can have an open mind, learn to love what others love, and enjoy the fact that you can share something together, it will enhance your love with that person and will make you a happier and less miserable person.
+There’s true joy that comes from investing in what those who you love love.
+If you can have an open mind, learn to love what others love, and enjoy the fact that you can share something together, it will enhance your love with that person and will help you forge stronger relationships.